Chicago casino proposals: History

-Original Proposals
+Original proposals

 On April 22, 2021, Mayor Lightfoot announced that Chicago was seeking proposals to build and operate a casino.
 It had to include a hotel of up to 500 rooms, restaurants and bars and entertainment venues.
 The operator who would be awarded the license would also be allowed to operate slot machines at the two Chicago airports.
 After a proposal would be accepted by Lightfoot, they would move to the City Council, and finally the Illinois Gaming Board.
 Once state approval was gained, a casino could have a temporary gaming location.
 The casino was expected to be open by 2025.
 The proposals were due by 23 August 2021.

 Bally’s Corporation

 Chicago Tribune Publishing Center

 Bally's Corporation proposed to put a $1.6 billion casino and resort, where the current Chicago Tribune Publishing Center, more well known as "Freedom Center", is.
 This is located in the River North neighborhood of Chicago.
-Bally's has a option to buy the 30-acre site with the sellers.
+Bally's has an option to buy the 30-acre site with the sellers.
 Bally's originally had a plan to retrofit a former warehouse at the current Tribune plant in order to serve as a temporary casino while the casino is being built.
 The first phase of the process would cost $1 billion, which would include 2700 slot machines, 95 table games, a suite-only hotel, with 100 suites.
 There would also be an outdoor music venue with space for 1000 people.
 After having a 20% return on investment from phase 1, Bally's would have a $600 million expansion.
-There would be a total of 4000 gaming seats with the expansion, a new 400 room hotel, a 3000 seat indoor venue, and a 20,000 feet exhibition space.
+There would be a total of 4000 gaming seats with the expansion, a new 400 room hotel, a 3000-seat indoor venue, and a 20,000 feet exhibition space.